Utah Deaf History and Culture

 In 1964, Lisa Richards 'practices with speech' by telling the rest of the class about the group's group's news in the USD oral program at Lafayette Elementary School

-To that purpose, students from the two separate programs were prohibited to interact on campus.
-In 1969, many students in both the oral and simultaneous communication divisions could no longer tolerate the social segregation and rigorous devotion to the oral method's 'no signing' component.
-At the time, the principal, Tony Christopulos, was strong oral advocate.
+Students from the two separate programs were prohibited from interacting on campus for that purpose.
+In 1969, many students in the oral and simultaneous communication divisions could no longer tolerate social segregation and rigorous devotion to the oral method's 'no signing' component.
+At the time, the principal, Tony Christopulos, was a strong oral advocate.
 From 1966 to 1968, a group of students met with Mr. Christopulos and attempted to negotiate the merger of the two divisions into one program.
 They felt segregation to be an unnecessary burden.
 While Christopulos may have listened to the students' frustrations and desires, he did nothing to address the situation (Raymond Monson, personal communication, November 9, 2010).
 It's no surprise that the kids eventually protested.

 In May of 1969, a plot for a "walkout" was discussed.
 Paul Arthur, the Student Council president for the Oral Department, and Smiley Briseno, the Student Council president for the Simultaneous Communication Department, were the two key students who spearheaded the 'walkout.'
 Both student presidents worked together with other USD students to devise a strike plan (Raymond Monson, personal communication, November 9, 2010).
 They wanted to model their revolt after the infamous 1962 Student Strike, which most of these kids had seen as a child.